polusgg/docs/accounts-api/api-private/README.md

 ## Get a User by their Display Name

-Get an user by its hyphenated UUID.
+Get a user by its display name.

 | Method | Endpoint |
 | --- | --- |